 How To Temporarily Disable A WooCommerce Store

-Ever feel like your online store needs a little time off?
+Ever felt like your online store needs a little time off?
 Maybe the holidays are coming and things are crazy, your team needs a break, or you're running low on stock.
 While taking a breather is a good idea, completely shutting down your store isn't the best option.

 • Losing momentum: Customers might think you're closed for good, leading them to your competitors.